 The greatest gift of knowledge and success is sharing it.

 People always ask me, “Freddy, how have you been able to be so successful during COVID-19 with all that you carry on your plate?”
 COVID-19 has enhanced not only my speaking business but my personal life as well.
-In the middle of a global pandemic, I have been able to thrive instead of surviving.
-Currently, I operate a motivational speaking company, full-time honor student taking 15 credit hours, family man, volunteer, part-time waiter, a person in longterm recovery that includes a mental health diagnosis, and mentor.
-The way I was able to uplift my life and business was through the methodology of health being wealth.
-A daily regime that focuses on a healthy funda of spiritual, physical, and mental well being is the key to success.
+In the middle of a global pandemic, I have been able to thrive instead of merely surviving.
+Currently, I am the operator of a motivational speaking company, a full-time honor student taking 15 credit hours, a family man, a volunteer, a part-time waiter, a person in long-term recovery that includes a mental health diagnosis, and a mentor.
+The way I have been able to uplift my life and business is through the methodology of health being wealth.
+A daily regime that focuses on a healthy foundation of spiritual, physical, and mental well-being is the key to success.
 The application of those areas has branched out into networking, time management, and high-quality health.
-Allow this blog to be a tutorial for success not only this fall but moving forward in the new educational landscape of COVID-19.
+Allow this blog to be a tutorial for success not only this Fall, but moving forward in the new educational landscape of COVID-19.